 Low-touch onboarding tools for SaaS

-Low-touch onboarding tools rely on software to handle the onboarding process for you.
+Low-touch onboarding tools rely on software to handle onboarding workflows for you.

-Using low-touch tools, including videos and digital tours, you can streamline your onboarding process by eliminating the need for hands-on manual support.
+Using low-touch tools, including videos and digital tours, you can streamline onboarding by eliminating the need for hands-on manual support.

 These types of companies see the most benefit from a low-touch onboarding tool: